dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_tutorial.rst

 .. literalinclude:: logs/dials.reindex.cmd

-This outputs the file :file:`reindexed_reflections.refl` which should be used as input to downstream programs in place of :file:`indexed.refl`.
+This outputs the file :file:`reindexed.refl` which should be used as input to downstream programs in place of :file:`indexed.refl`.

 .. _sec-refinement: